Chymyst/chymyst-core/doc/chymyst01.md

 More generally, all reactions that share any input molecules must be defined together in a single JD.
 However, reactions that use a certain molecule only as an output molecule can be (and should be) written in another JD.
-Here is an example where we define one JD that computes a result and sends it on a molecule called `show` to another JD that prints that result:
+Here is an example where we define one JD that computes a result and sends it on a molecule called `show`, which is bound to another JD:

 ```scala
 val show = m[Int]